2010 Sri Lankan presidential election

 Presidential elections were held in Sri Lanka on 26 January 2010.
-This was the 6th Presidential election held in the country's history, and the Nominations were accepted on 17 December 2009.
-Incumbent President Mahinda Rajapaksa proceeded to win re-election with 57.88% of the vote, defeating Sarath Fonseka of the New Democratic Front, back by the United National Party.
-Fonseka received 40%, carrying the formerly LTTE-occupied Northern and Eastern Provinces.
+They were the sixth presidential elections held in the country's history, and the first to be held following the conclusion of the Sri Lankan civil war.
+Incumbent president Mahinda Rajapaksa of the governing United People's Freedom Alliance was re-elected with 57.88% of the vote, defeating his main opponent Sarath Fonseka of the New Democratic Front, an opposition coalition backed by the United National Party.
+Fonseka received 40.15% of the vote, carrying the formerly LTTE-occupied Northern and Eastern Provinces.
 The remaining twenty candidates each garnered less than 0.5% of the popular vote.

-The elections were announced on 23 November 2009 when President Rajapaksa decided to seek a fresh mandate prior to the expiration of his term in 2011.
+The elections were announced on 23 November 2009 when president Rajapaksa decided to seek a fresh mandate prior to the expiration of his term in 2011.
 Nominations were accepted on 17 December 2009.

-Rajapaksa, who was elected president for a 6-year term in November 2005, was the candidate of the ruling United People's Freedom Alliance.
-General Sarath Fonseka, a former commander of the Sri Lankan Army, was his main opponent in the election.
-Fonseka had been endorsed by a number of main opposition parties, including the United National Party and the Janatha Vimukthi Peramuna.

 Background

-In 2005, Mahinda Rajapaksa was elected to his first term as president, defeating opposition leader Ranil Wickremesinghe, the United National Party (UNP) candidate.
-Prior to the election, Mahinda Rajapaksa served as Prime Minister under President Chandrika Kumaratunga from 2004 to 2005.
-Rajapaksa won a narrow victory, by 190,000 votes, or 50.29% of the popular vote.
+In 2005, Mahinda Rajapaksa was elected to his first 6-year term as president, defeating opposition leader Ranil Wickremesinghe, the United National Party (UNP) candidate.
+Prior to the election, Mahinda Rajapaksa served as prime minister under president Chandrika Kumaratunga from 2004 to 2005.
+Rajapaksa won a narrow victory, winning 50.29% of the popular vote, and beating Wickremesinghe by a margin of a little more than 180,000 votes.
 The separatist Liberation Tigers of Tamil Eelam had called for a boycott of the election in the Northern and Eastern provinces, resulting in a minimal turnout, which the opposition claimed resulted in their defeat.

-The term of the Office of the President is 6 years, and the 3rd Amendment to the Constitution of Sri Lanka allows the president to ask for an Early Presidential election after four years into his first term of office.
-Rajapaksa, whose first term began on 19 November 2005, is constitutionally eligible to call an Early Presidential election since 19 November 2009.
-Accordingly, President Rajapaksa informed the Commissioner of Elections about his intention to hold a presidential election before the end of his current term of office.
+The term of the office of the president is 6 years, and the 3rd Amendment to the Constitution of Sri Lanka allows the president to call for an early presidential election after four years into their first term of office.
+Rajapaksa, whose first term began on 19 November 2005, had been constitutionally eligible to call an early presidential election since 19 November 2009.
+Accordingly, Rajapaksa informed the Commissioner of Elections about his intention to hold a presidential election before the end of his current term of office.
 He announced his intention via a Gazette Extraordinary, issued on 23 November 2009.

-The elections would be the first presidential elections to be held in Sri Lanka since the end of the Sri Lankan Civil War.
+The elections would be the first presidential elections to be held in Sri Lanka since the end of the Sri Lankan civil war.

 Preparations

-On 27 November 2009, Dayananda Dissanayake, Commissioner of Elections, issued that the Presidential election would be scheduled for 26 January 2010.
-Nominations were accepted from 9.00am to 11.00am IST, on 17 December 2009.
-Sri Lankans registered with the Department of Elections, and eligible to vote, totaled 14,088,500, a significant increase from 13,327,160 in the previous Presidential elections held in 2005.
+On 27 November 2009, Dayananda Dissanayake, Commissioner of Elections, issued that the presidential election would be scheduled for 26 January 2010.
+Nominations were accepted from 9.00am to 11.00am IST on 17 December 2009.
+Sri Lankans registered with the Department of Elections, and eligible to vote, totaled 14,088,500, a significant increase from 13,327,160 in the previous presidential elections held in 2005.
 Over 11,000 polling booths were set up across the country for receiving ballots.